Sodalvzaccc/CoDIR-Mamba/README.md

   --threshold 0.95
 ```

+---

-## Train on MVSA-Multiple
+## 🧪 Training on MVSA-Multiple

-Run the following command to train the model on the **MVSA-Multiple** dataset:
+Run the following command to train the model on the **MVSA-Multiple** dataset.

 ```bash
 python main.py \